2985578957/flex_extract/For_developers/Sphinx/source/quick_start.rst

 debug
     If set to ``1``, all temporary files are preserved.
 Otherwise, everything except the final output files will be deleted. request
-    This produces an extra *csv* file ``mars_requests.csv`` where the content of each mars request of the job is stored.
-Useful for debugging and documentation. mailfail
+    This produces an extra *csv* file ``mars_requests.csv`` where the content of each MARS request submitted within the job is stored, which is useful for debugging and documentation.
+Possible values are 0 for normal data retrieval, 1 for not retrieving data and just writing out the MARS requests, and 2 to retrieve data and write out requests. mailfail
-    As a default, e-mails are sent to the mail address connected with the user account.
+    As a default, e-mails are sent to the mail address defined for the ECMWF user account.
 It is possible to overwrite this by specifying one or more e-mail addresses (comma-separated list).
 In order to include the e-mail associated with the user account, add ``${USER}`` to the list.

 Hints for proper definition of certain parameter combinations